asaltanubes/pegasus/README.md

 planet earth, 6378000
 # Whether graphs are displayed after the simulation.
 The will be saved anyway.
 show_plots true
-# Using Spyder the progress indicator does not work properly, it MUST be set as
+# Using Spyder the progress indicator does not work properly,
-# False to get a cleaner output
+# it MUST be set as False to get a cleaner output on Spyder
 show_progress true
 ```